-We are fascinated by the constantly evolving landscape of digital media and how consumers engage with new media content.
+We are fascinated by the constantly evolving landscape of digital media and how consumers engage with content.

 Last month, Game of Thrones fans might have been surprised to see Ed Sheeran in the latest series.
 Fans were split over the cameo itself, but it opens up a wider conversation regarding the crossovers that are becoming more popular across the entertainment industry, and specifically in the gaming world.